lucas-ko/lucas-ko.github.io/_posts/2025-01-11-Workload-Identity-Federation-Hidden-Risks.md

 ---

 The goal of this article is to present and explain implicit risks related to workload identity federation feature available in Entra ID and Azure infrastructure.<br>
 The upsides of using it are well known and advertised.
-What's more difficult to find, is the summary of main risks attached to use of this technology.<br>
+What's more difficult to find, is the summary of main risks attached to the use of this technology.<br>
 The rest of this article seeks to capture and describe these risks in a high-level fashion.

 ### What is workload identity federation?